HYF-Class19/agile-development-hyf-group-2/planning/backlog.md

 #### Footer

-- [ ] As a user, I want to see the footer with the contacts social media links
+- [ ] As a user, I want to see the footer with the address, contacts and social media links

 > There is a footer with contacts and social media links on each page.

 #### The Programs page

-- [ ] As a user, I can to know more about programs at HYF
+- [ ] As a user, I want to know more about programs at HYF

-> There is the program page with program information There is a guide on who can
+- > There is the program page with program information
-> apply and the programming languages to be taught
+- > There is a guide on who can apply and the programming languages to be taught

 #### About Page

 - [ ] As a user I want to know what HYF is all about.

-> there is about page on the website.
+- > There is about page on the website.
 Link is seen on the navbar.
-There is
-> section on this page with vision of HYF
+- > There is section on this page with vision of HYF

 #### Volunteer

-- [ ] As a user i want to know how I can help the students of the organization
+- [ ] As a user I want to know how I can help the students of the organization

-> There is Volunteer page which can be accessed from the navbar
+- > There is Volunteer page which can be accessed from the navbar

+---

 ## Should-Haves